pynamodb/PynamoDB/docs/upgrading_binary.rst

   Not only it prevented them from being deserialized correctly, but also the model would also grow in size exponentially until it hit the DynamoDB item limit of 400KB.
-For this reason we conclude that :code:`BinaryAttribute` and :code:`BinarySetAttribute` were not used in practice within maps and lists before PynamoDB 6.0 and thus will not require any legacy encoding.
+For this reason we conclude that :code:`BinaryAttribute` and :code:`BinarySetAttribute` were not used in practice within maps and lists before PynamoDB 6.0 and thus there is no practical reason you would want :code:`legacy_encoding=True` for them.

 Guidance